gimli2/sigal/README.md

 sigal
 =====

 It is a free photo gallery written in PHP.
-This script inspired by simplicity of brilliant MySQL client Adminer from Jakub Vr·na.
+This script inspired by simplicity of brilliant MySQL client Adminer from Jakub Vr√°na.
 It is completely in only one file.
 It is very simple to upload it anywhere to hosting and use it in a few seconds.
 And why don't use this idea for web photo gallery?

 ![license](https://img.shields.io/badge/license-modified%20BSD-brightgreen)
 ![gallery-size](https://img.shields.io/github/size/gimli2/sigal/index.min.php)